edHelper.com

 By Brenda B. Covert

-1 Mention volcanoes, and most people picture a tall mountain spewing out red-hot lava like fireworks on Independence Day.
+1 Mention volcanoes and most people picture a tall mountain spewing out red-hot lava like fireworks on Independence Day.
 However, that is just one of the three types of volcanoes that exist.
 Interestingly enough, lava is just one of the three kinds of material emitted from an erupting volcano.
-Finally, volcanoes endanger three different entities in their active state.
+In addition, volcanoes endanger three different entities in their active state.
 When it comes to studying volcanoes, remember the power of three.

 2 The most common, well-known type of volcano is the composite volcano.
-It is a medium-sized mountain with a steep peak and sloping sides made up of a combination of layers of lava and cinders.
+It is a tall mountain with a steep sides made up of a combination of layers of lava, ash, and cinders.
 It may have one or more vents through which lava escapes from the magma chambers within the Earth's mantle.
-Each eruption adds another layer of material to the volcano that is growing around the vent.
+Each eruption adds another layer of material to the mountain that is growing around the vent.
 Mount Vesuvius in Italy is a composite volcano.

 3 The shield volcano is a large, gently sloping mountain formed by flowing lava that cooled and hardened.
 Hawaii boasts many shield volcanoes.